oii/ogreserver/README.md

     ./manage.py create_db
     ```

+4. Initialize your OGRE SDB bucket via the 'kill' manage command:

+    ```bash
+    ./manage.py kill
+    ```

-4. Modify the supervisor config.
+5. Modify the supervisor config.
 You will be looking to replace all paths in this
 file with ones that match your setup.
 Then run the following:

     ```bash